 Lastly, although I have written a lot in this post about what foods to eat to help boost your mood, social connections, and enjoying meals with family and friends are also SO IMPORTANT.

-If you’re on your own for most of your meals, consider putting together a neighborhood potluck.
-If you’ve never hosted one before, this guide from The People’s Supper looks like a great place to start!
+If you’re on your own for most of your meals, consider putting together a neighborhood potluck-it’s a wonderful way to connect with your community and celebrate together with nourishing and delicious food!

 Mood Boosting Foods: Start here first…